26 Extending RISC-V

 A 25-bit instruction encoding space corresponds to a major opcode in the base and standard extension encodings.

-There are four major opcodes expressly reserved for custom extensions (Table [opcodemap]), each of which represents a 25-bit encoding space.
-Two of these are reserved for eventual use in the RV128 base encoding (will be OP-IMM-64 and OP-64), but can be used for standard or non-standard extensions for RV32 and RV64.
+There are four major opcodes expressly designated for custom extensions (Table [opcodemap]), each of which represents a 25-bit encoding space.
+Two of these are reserved for eventual use in the RV128 base encoding (will be OP-IMM-64 and OP-64), but can be used for non-standard extensions for RV32 and RV64.

-The two opcodes reserved for RV64 (OP-IMM-32 and OP-32) can also be used for standard and non-standard extensions to RV32 only.
+The two major opcodes reserved for RV64 (OP-IMM-32 and OP-32) can also be used for non-standard extensions to RV32 only.